Find ideas and links for Native American music, dance, and cultural resources from and about Native American culture bearers.

 When we know better, we do better.

 Doing better was researching my local tribes.
-I did Google searches and searched on YouTube.
-I eventually found a YouTube video that was of a powwow in my area with a link to a culture bearer.
-I was able to contact that person and after some conversations back and forth, he gave me a drumming piece.
+I did Google searches, searched on YouTube, and eventually found a YouTube video that was of a powwow in my area with a link to a culture bearer.
+Then I was able to contact that person and after some conversations back and forth, he gave me a drumming piece.

 My guidelines from him were the same as what I read everywhere, that teaching without background, meaning, and significance is wrong.
-I’ve never shared this resource because my conversations back and forth with the culture bearer were like a mini-workshop and allowed me to learn from him all about the above-mentioned particulars.
+Because of these requests, I’ve never shared this resource.
+My conversations back and forth with the culture bearer were like a mini-workshop and allowed me to learn from him all about the above-mentioned particulars.

 When I brought the activity to the kids, it was with all of the information that I had been given and was a meaningful learning experience for them.
 I’m forever grateful that he took the time, trusted me, and gave me this precious part of his tribe’s culture.